mabbasiazad/portfolio/content/posts/diffusion_model/index.md

 $\epsilon_{\theta}(x_{t},t)$ is the estimation of $\epsilon_{0}$ based on information available at time $t$.

-Note: the model is conditioned on the amount of noise via timestep conditioning.

 ### Training a diffusion model for the second interpretation